-The Bank has developed monitoring tools for treasury operations in order to manage, amongst others, liquidity risk and cash flows and will continue to improve such tools as its operations become more complex.
-In addition, the Bank has set a limit structure for treasury placements that promotes diversity of exposures and to assist in monitoring the Bank's risk profile against its risk appetite.
+The Bank has developed monitoring tools for treasury operations in order to manage, amongst others, liquidity risk and cash flows.
+Such tools continue to be improved as operations become more complex.
+In addition, the Bank has set a limit structure for treasury placements that promotes diversification of exposures and assists in monitoring the Bank's risk profile against its risk appetite.